liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-mentioning-users.markdown

-Now as your site's community gathers more information on topics or procedures relevant to users, you'll want to provide a means for them to collaborate on that information.
-Liferay's Wiki is a terrific application for users to jointly produce hierarchies of information.
+Now as your site's community gathers more information on topics or procedures relevant to users, you'll want to provide a means for them to collaborate on that information. @product_name@'s Wiki is a terrific application for users to jointly produce hierarchies of information.